 LOST OR FOUND A PET

-Come to the shelter and look for your lost pet as soon as possible.
+Come to the Animal Services and Adoption Center and look for your lost pet as soon as possible.
 You can

 also check online at www.petharbor.com to see photos of animals at the

 shelter.
 Not every animal will be on the website, so you should still come

 to the shelter in person.
 Holding periods for strays are very short, and